theoddora/Interview_Prep/System Design/Technical Toolbox.md

 4. Find out the final number
 5. Convert the final number into a readable number
 6. Do something with that number

+# API Design
+Ultimately, your
+goal is to ensure the API is clear, efficient, and solves the problem at hand.
+Here are some advanced concepts to talk about during the API design:

+## Idempotency
+1. Use Unique Identifiers for Requests.
+Assign a unique ID (e.g., UUID) to each request, which the server uses to track and process only once.
+This can also be the "\<User-Id>+\<method-name>+\<UUID>"
+2. Use Conditional Logic in Requests: For an update request (PUT), a client might specify an If-Match header with the resource’s current version.
+If the resource has changed, the server does not perform the update.
+3. Implement Retries with Idempotent Operations - For operations where retries are necessary (e.g., network errors), design operations to be inherently idempotent (e.g., PUT and DELETE requests in REST).
+In a payment API, mark transactions as “processed” after the first successful charge.
+Subsequent attempts detect this status and avoid re-charging the customer.
+4. Store and Check Operation Results Before Performing the Operation - Cache or record results of completed actions and check this record before executing the operation.
+5. Leverage HTTP Methods with Defined Idempotency - Use HTTP methods that are idempotent by definition (GET, PUT, DELETE, HEAD, and OPTIONS).

+## Client vs Server Generated Data
+You can have the server generate the timestamp instead of the client.

+## Efficiency
+You should think
+about pagination.

+## Correctness
+API signature is true
+to its task, and the input and output are sufficient to satisfy the question’s requirements.

+## Focus on the Core
+For a given API, focus on the input, output, and signature name.
+Don’t focus on a protobuf and RESTul schema since that’s not the core of the question and is pretty wasteful.
+Only focus on it if the interviewer directly asks for RESTful design.